tomasstolker/calistar/README.rst

     |PyPI Status| |Python Versions| |CI Status| |Docs Status| |Code Coverage| |Code Quality| |License|

-*calistar* is a tool to search for a single calibration star.
+*calistar* is a tool to search for a calibration star.
 For example to be used for reference-star differential imaging or aperture masking interferometry.
 The package has been released on `PyPI <https://pypi.org/project/calistar/>`_ and is actively developed and maintained on Github.

 Documentation
 -------------